projects771/concept-dependency-map/README.md

-# Nodemap update #2 — how to apply
+# Nodemap — how it works

 Another **partial, additive update**.
 Copy these files over the matching paths in your project (overwrite).
 Nothing else changes — same repo